Home

 There is some debate about the value of a letter of reference.
 My take is that there is some value but it depends on who it is from and what it is that they say.

-A letter of reference from a former boss may or may not be valuable.
+A reference letter from a former boss may or may not be valuable.
 You need to consider the possible reasons for the letter and judge it in context.

 What's the Motivation?